'Very High' COVID Spread In All 21 NJ Counties: CDC

 NEW JERSEY — All 21 counties in New Jersey are now in the "red" zone for coronavirus, meaning they are all experiencing "very high" levels of coronavirus spread, according to the state Department of Health Friday.

-The last time the entire state was in the red or "very high" zone of coronavirus activity was in April 2020, when the government shut down most businesses and everyone went into lockdown.
+The last time the state was designated a "very high" zone of coronavirus activity was in April 2020, when the government shut down most businesses and everyone went into lockdown.
 And even then, not every state in the county was showing high COVID spread; some pockets of the state, such as the Northwest corner, were showing "moderate" to "high" spread.

 However, Gov. Phil Murphy told NJ.com this week that any new COVID restrictions are “highly unlikely."